12 Things Investors Look for in an Investment Opportunity

 When you’re proving this 10x, make sure it’s realistic.
 Know exactly how you’re going to make those numbers happen (and that they’re comparable with industry standards and similar organizations).

-VCs are looking for companies that fit their investment philosophy and the compliment their portfolio and brand.
-This isn’t because their snooty; it’s because due to the mentorship nature of venture capital funding, they’re looking for a business to which they can best add strategic value.
+VCs are looking for companies that fit their investment philosophy and complement their portfolio and brand.
+This isn’t because they are snooty or overly selective; it’s actually a benefit to the companies they back.
+By choosing investments that fit their investment philosophy, they are able to concentrate their mentorship in industries in which they have the most experience.
+This means they’re looking for a business to which they can best add strategic value.

 About the Author

 Jerry Vance is the founder and managing partner of Preferred CFO.
 With over 16 years of experience providing CFO consulting services to over 300 organizations, and 30 years in the financial industry, Jerry is one of the most experienced outsourced CFOs in the United States.